 This is the first Canadian budget that specifically mentions carbon capture, utilization, and storage (CCUS/CCS) and should be applauded.
 With CCUS/CCS being a critical part of getting to net-zero, it is appropriate that Canada is putting forward dollars for this technology to help reach its newly announced, target of 40-45% below 2005 levels by 2030 (announced by Prime Minister Justin Trudeau at the Earth Day United States Leaders’ Summit on Climate Change).

 With much effort by industry, organizations, and governments to see a tax incentive for CCUS/CCS in the budget, its presence is welcome.
-The International CCS Knowledge Centre’s (Knowledge Centre) White Paper on Incentivizing Large-Scale CCS in Canada, in partnership with RSM Canada, put forward recommendations for the incentive tax credit that we see reflected in the budget.
+The International CCS Knowledge Centre’s (Knowledge Centre) White Paper on Incentivizing Large-Scale CCS in Canada, in partnership with RSM Canada, put forward recommendations for the investment tax credit that we see reflected in the budget.
 This being said, tax incentives are not the only recommendation for advancing CCUS/CCS, nor are they suitable for all companies.

 This article pulls into focus the sections of Budget 2021 that are appropriate to apply to CCUS/CCS, and also notes some areas that may be worthy of focus during the 90-day consultation period the government has outlined for CCUS/CCS tax incentives.